-The rest of the paper is organized as follows.
-Finite dimensional quantum-classical systems are addressed in Section \ref{sec:finite-systems} with the statement of the coding theorem, the proof of the achievability part, the proof of the converse part, and the proof of the cardinality bound given in Sections \ref{sec:theorem_statement}, \ref{sec:achievability}, \ref{sec:converse}, and \ref{sec:cardinality}, respectively.
-We extend the coding theorem to cover infinite dimensional systems in Section \ref{sec:continuous-systems}.
-Specifically, we introduce the continuity theorems that are needed for generalizing the definitions of measurement systems to continuous Hilbert spaces in Section \ref{subsec:generalized-definitions}, state the coding theorem for continuous Hilbert spaces in Section \ref{subsec:theorem-continuous}, and prove the achievability part in Section \ref{subsec:achievability-continuous} (the proof of the converse part is the same as that for finite dimensional systems).
-In Section \ref{sec:evaluations}, we consider the case of qubit measurement systems with unlimited common randomness, for which a detailed analysis of RLOT is provided.
+The contents of this paper are organized as follows.
+Finite dimensional QC systems are addressed in Section \ref{sec:finite-systems} with the statement of the coding theorem, the proof of the achievability and the proof of converse part, are given in Sections \ref{sec:theorem_statement}, \ref{sec:achievability} and \ref{sec:converse}, respectively.
+We develop the coding theorem of CV quantum systems in Section \ref{sec:continuous-systems}.
+Specifically, we introduce the continuity theorems that are needed for generalizing the definitions of measurement systems to continuous Hilbert spaces in Section \ref{subsec:generalized-definitions}, state the coding theorem for continuous Hilbert spaces in Section \ref{subsec:theorem-continuous}, and prove the achievability part in Section \ref{subsec:achievability-continuous}.
+In Section \ref{sec:evaluations_qubit}, we consider the case of qubit measurement systems with unlimited common randomness, for which a detailed analysis of RLOT is provided.
 The Gaussian measurement systems are analyzed in Section \ref{sec:evaluation_gaussian} which introduces the rate-limited QC 2nd-order Wasserstein distance.
 Finally, proofs of the important theorems and lemmas are provided in the appendices.